The world is moving towards natural living again.

 Expect nothing but the best from this highly respected author.
 Evita Ochel brings decades of experience in the medical and wellness fields into this book and provides real-world examples that you can implement in your daily life.

-- Buy fresh produce that is grown locally and in-season
+- Buy fresh produce that is grown locally and in-season, or grow your own

 - Avoid processed foods and artificial enhancements such as flavouring and colourants